-Are you like most RV owners whose last item on their shopping list for 2020 would be to get the best RV surge protectors?
+Are you like most RV owners whose last item on their shopping list would be to get a RV surge protectors?

-If you are a proud owner of a RV, chances are you have invested a lot of money furnishing your camper van with expensive electrical appliances and electronic equipment.
+Being a proud owner of a RV, you have invested a lot of money in furnishing your RV camper with good quality and durable electrical appliances and electronic equipment.

 Do I Really Need a RV Surge Protector in 2020?